apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>completionTimestamp records the time a backup was completed.
+<p>Records the time when the backup operation was completed.
-Completion time is recorded even on failed backups.
+This timestamp is recorded even if the backup operation fails.
-The server&rsquo;s time is used for CompletionTimestamp.</p>
+The server&rsquo;s time is used for this timestamp.</p>
 </td>
 </tr>
 <tr>